Who Should Attend?

 Correct dosage of chemicals is an important factor in the safe operation of a steam boiler.
 Inadequate injection of chemicals has the potential to damage the boiler, whereas excessive dosing dictates high blowdown rates.
 In addition to the consequent waste of chemicals, excessive blowdown will waste useful

 heat energy.
-Steam quality may also be adversely affected by inappropriate treatment, leading to poor.
+Steam quality may also be adversely affected by inappropriate treatment, leading to poor and inefficient processes.

 2 days, held at either M&M or at the client’s site.